The NANOGrav 15-year Gravitational-Wave Background Methods: Introduction

-In \autoref{sec:enterprise}, we describe \texttt{Enterprise}, including the structure of the software, the traditional likelihood computation, and a new faster implementation for situations where the white-noise parameters remain constant.
+In \autoref{sec:enterprise}, we describe the traditional likelihood computation and a new faster implementation for situations where the white-noise parameters remain constant.
 We also describe the computational scaling associated with each calculation.
 In \autoref{sec:Bayes} we discuss using \texttt{Enterprise} along with \texttt{PTMCMCSampler} to explore the high dimensional parameter spaces in GWB analyses.
 Frequentist methods implemented in \texttt{enterprise\_extensions} are discussed in \autoref{sec:frequentist}.
 Next, we present tests on the Bayesian methods in \autoref{sec:bayes_tests} and frequentist methods in \autoref{sec:frequentist_tests}.
 Finally, we discuss possible future directions and conclude in \autoref{sec:concl}.